The More childhood, please. Awards

 More childhood, please.™ Awards Nomination Form

-Nominations for the More Childhood, Please Awards are officially closed.
-Results will be announced to nominees via email by mid-August.
+Nominations for the More Childhood, Please Awards are officially closed and will re-open in February 2026.

-If you missed the opportunity to nominate someone this year, we hope you'll keep them in mind when nominations re-open next spring!
+If you missed the opportunity to nominate someone this year, we hope you'll keep them in mind when nominations re-open next year!

 Less time in the car.
 More time in the moment.